Team-Peryton/team-peryton.github.io/index.md

 ## Sponsors

-We've started contacting supplier! if you're interested in what we do and want to sponsor us for this years competition, please contact teamperyton@surrey.ac.uk
+We've started contacting suppliers! if you're interested in what we do and want to sponsor us for this years competition, please contact teamperyton@surrey.ac.uk

 * * *